google/uVkCompute/benchmarks/memory/README.md

 ### `copy_storage_buffer`

-Copies the tightly packed data array in one storage buffer A to another storage buffer B: each invocation copies either one scalar or a 4-element vector in the array.
+Copies the tightly packed data array in one storage buffer A to another storage buffer B: each invocation copies either `N` scalar or `N` 4-element vectors in the array.

 Benchmarks memory bandwidth w.r.t. storage buffer.